geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 * **CRS-3**: The _Max Solver Time_[^ceres-max-time] criterion terminates with
   failure if the total time that the solver took exceeds a given limit[^ceres-time-limit].

-All the criterions above (including the ones used from Madsen _et al_.) make the Ceres solver indicate `CONVERGENCE` on success and `NO_CONVERGENCE` on failure.
+All the criteria above (including the ones used from Madsen _et al_.) make the Ceres solver indicate `CONVERGENCE` on success and `NO_CONVERGENCE` on failure.
 However, Ceres also has a distinct hard `FAILURE` mode, which is different from `NO_CONVERGENCE`.
 The following criteria terminate the algorithm